Donovan Mitchell NBA Playoffs Player Props: Cavaliers vs. Knicks

-Donovan Mitchell and the rest of the Cleveland Cavaliers take the court versus the New York Knicks in the NBA Playoffs on Friday, at 8:30 PM ET.
+The Cleveland Cavaliers, Donovan Mitchell included, square off versus the New York Knicks at 1:00 PM ET on Sunday in the 2023 NBA Playoffs.

-With prop bets in place for Mitchell, let's look at some stats and trends to assist you in making good picks.
+With prop bets available for Mitchell, let's look at some stats and trends to help you find good wagers.

 Donovan Mitchell Prop Bets vs. the Knicks